descope/go-sdk/README.md

 assert.NotEmpty(t, userToken)
 assert.ErrorIs(t, err, errors.BadRequest)
 ```
-In this example we mocked the Descope Auth and changed the response of the ValidateSession
+In this example we mocked the Descope Authentication and changed the response of the ValidateSession

 ### License